 For instance, Tesla Motors hires CNC programmers for considerable salaries, exceeding $50,000 per year.
 BAE Systems, a well-known defense contractor, also needs skilled CNC programmers for their industrial equipment.
 However, the job requirements for such prestigious companies are very exigent.
 Only the very best machinists and CNC programmers get hired.

 There are other smaller companies which also need CNC programmers and still offer considerable salaries.
 For instance, Timken Gears and Services Philadelphia hires CNC programmers for decent salaries, which can exceed $35-40,000 per year.

 Schedule & Working Hours

-Extra hours are common, due to the high difficulty of the tasks.
-The job is usually carried out in safe office conditions, but will occasionally require the CNC programmer to enter less controlled environments to check on the machines’ status and on whether they are functioning properly.
+Extra hours are standard, due to the serious difficulty of the tasks.
+The job is usually carried out in safe office conditions, but will occasionally require the CNC programmer to enter less controlled environments to check on the machines’ status and on whether they are functioning correctly.

 Bonuses & Benefits

 The primary benefits of working in the CNC industry is a high and stable salary.
 Also, you have the opportunity to work in many areas, along with job security.
 You also get the possibility of advancement, which, in turn, can increase your pay.
 All in all, it’s considered an excellent career for the future.

 As far as CNC programmer training, you can become one by taking specialized courses in CNC programming, and by learning how to use different software and specific programming languages.
 Remember that companies are mostly interested in people who already have at least a couple of years of experience in the field.
 Thus, a smart thing to do is to work as an assistant and/or try to get as close as possible to the actual thing during your studies.

 Below, we have prepared a table detailing the average CNC programmer wages across the US.